ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 ### Pre-Requisites:
 1. You should have created an AWS account.
 2. You have checked out this github project to your local disk
-3. You have followed the general instruction in the github project home to
+3. If you missed the prior classes, please make sure that you have followed the general instruction in the github project home to
 * create the IAM role: <b>ConcurMLWorkshopUse</b>.
 * create your S3 bucket.
 * create and start your notebook instance (Make sure that the notebook was create in the us-west-2 region and assigned the above IAM role)